jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt3.md

 ### The request is handled by Promises.

-Due to the anynchronous nature of making API requests, we have to handle the response differently than a standard function output.
+Due to the asynchronous nature of making API requests, we have to handle the response differently than a standard function output.
 My current preferred way of handling async code is [Promises](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch3.md), which allow us to define actions in an easy-to-read, chronological order:

 ``` js
 // Assume that getArticles() returns a Promise